-Goldendoodles are a crossbreed between golden retrievers and either standard or miniature poodles, and their curly fur, cuddly demeanor and cleverness make them a popular pet.
-If you’d like to welcome one of these adorable dogs into your own family, you’ll need to understand the specialized needs of golden retrievers and poodles alike.
-Here, we’ll cover the fundamentals of how to take care of a goldendoodle.
+Goldendoodles are a crossbreed between a golden retriever and either a standard or miniature poodle, and their curly fur, cuddly demeanor and cleverness make them a popular pet.
+If you’d like to welcome one of these adorable dogs into your loving family, you’ll need to understand the specialized needs of golden retrievers and poodles alike.
+Here, we’ll cover the fundamentals of how to take care of a goldendoodle

 The Basics of Goldendoodles

 Goldendoodles are a designer dog breed dating back to the 60s, originally meant to be guide dogs.
 They stand around one to two feet tall and can weigh anywhere from 45 to 100 pounds as adults.
 They have shaggy, usually curly coats that don’t shed much or produce a lot of dander — a hypoallergenic quality for which you can thank their poodle ancestry.

 The hybrid goldendoodle dates to 1969 and became more popular among breeders in the 90s.
 They were conceived after the first success with crossing poodles with Labrador retrievers to create labradoodles.
 The popularity of golden retrievers made them the next logical choice for founding a major hybrid breed.